Life insurance for marijuana users: What you need to know

 Can your life insurance policy be canceled if you lie about your marijuana habits?

-Always be honest with the life insurance company about your marijuana use, even if you may not test positive for THC when you’re applying for a policy.
-There’s no reason to lie since you can still get an affordable policy if you smoke marijuana.
+Always be honest with the life insurance company about your marijuana use, even if you may not test positive for THC when you’re applying.
+There’s no reason to lie and put your loved ones at risk of not getting the financial protection you intended for them in the first place, since you can still get an affordable policy if you smoke marijuana.

 Can you get life insurance coverage if you work in the cannabis industry?